anthill/6element/user_research/Trashes/trash_recyclingCenter.md

 We can talk about trashes in three different ways:
 * Collect  (CUB)
 * Treatment (CUB)
-* Planning (Department) :  They carry on **reducing and promote remaining trashes**.
-To do that, they elaborate a 12 years action plan, which has a prospective aim and consistent with the European project.
-L Vitry works on that, for instance by organizing workshops, making indicator, ...
+* Planning (Department) :  *They work on **reducing and promote remaining trashes**.
+To do that, they elaborate a 12-years action plan, which has a prospective aim and which is consistent with the European project.
+L Vitry works on that, for instance by organizing workshops, making indicator, ... *

+Gironde:
-There are **83 recycling centers** in Gironde
+* **83 recycling centers**
-There are **2 storage center** , where they bury trashes, in Gironde.
+* **2 storage center**  *(where they bury trashes)*

 **Machines which are not broken** are not re-used and are thrown out (in Gironde).
 Only Ustom keep them (they sort them by themselves) and store them in a **"recyclerie" ( != recycling center)** (same concept as Emmaüs).
 It is located in Pessac sur Dordogne.
 [LV's I]
+Smicval's agent are not allowed to keep/give anything.

 ![Trashes in Gironde](../Pictures/trashes_Gironde.jpg)